 Laboratories Research Outline Supervisors E-mail address Marine Biochemistry In the special environment of the sea, marine organisms involve novel constituents and engage in their interesting biological phenomena.
 Especially attention to marine macroalgae and mollusks, we survey the algal/mollusk compounds which contribute to the maintenance of human health by investigating their functional effectiveness and intracellular dynamics.
 In addition, we intend to elucidate the molecular mechanisms for morphological and developmental characteristics, response and adaptation to fluctuating environmental conditions, and phenotypic expression of industrially useful varieties in marine macroalgae and mollusks using their genomic information.
 Our purposes on education and research result in obtaining the wide knowledge and experimental technique to students, and in contributing to highly effective utilization, sustainable and stable production, and conservation of biodiversity of marine bioresources.
-Professor Kakinuma Makoto Assistant Professor Igarashi Yoji kakinuma@bio.mie-u.ac.jp igarashi@bio.mie-u.ac.jp Utilization of Aquatic Bioresources Our laboratory is mainly focusing on fish and algae that we analyze their available products and those who are developed by unused bioresources in the aquatic field.
-Moreover, we study on the theory and technologies not only with genetic bioengineering for breed improvements in fish, but also with synthetic biology on bacterial biosynthesis.
-Furthermore, by analyzing the interaction and relationship of molecular levels between chemical compounds and their biological effects, we aim to elucidate and educate synthetic biology and biotechnologies for mechanisms of molecular interactions from a cell level to a whole body level.
-Molecular Chemistry and Aquatic Materials 3 A variety of organisms have been inhabiting the hydrosphere.
+Professor Kakinuma Makoto Assistant Professor Igarashi Yoji kakinuma@bio.mie-u.ac.jp igarashi@bio.mie-u.ac.jp Molecular Chemistry and Aquatic Materials A variety of organisms have been inhabiting the hydrosphere.
 Our laboratory investigates functional ingredients in aquatic organisms that contribute to beauty (whitening, photo-aging, etc.) and the prevention and/or improvement of lifestyle related diseases (cancer, osteoporosis, allergy, etc.), and elucidate its mechanism based on scientific evidence.
 In addition, in order to expedite the development of functional cosmetics and foods, we have been engaging in the development of new evaluation system for screening of functional ingredients by using noncoding RNA and extracellular vesicles secreted from cells.
-In this way, our laboratory educate you from the viewpoint of cell biology, experimental animal science, and nutrition for the purpose of material development that contributed to the improvement of "Quality of Life".
+In this way, our laboratory educate you from the view point of cell biology, experimental animal science, and nutrition for the purpose of material development that contributed to the improvement of "Quality of Life".
 Associate Professor Itoh Tomohiro titoh@bio.mie-u.ac.jp